cmmvio/cmmv-docs-en/6-View/3-Headers.md

 * **Content-Encoding:** Specifies the type of compression used (e.g., gzip, br).
 * **Vary:** Instructs the browser to vary the response based on the Accept-Encoding header, which allows the server to return different content based on the client's compression capabilities.

-The ``.cmmv.config.js`` file in the root of the project allows developers to define and customize security policies, session management, CORS settings, and compression options.
+The ``.cmmv.config.cjs`` file in the root of the project allows developers to define and customize security policies, session management, CORS settings, and compression options.
 These configurations will automatically modify the response headers to meet security and performance requirements.

-Example ``.cmmv.config.js`` Configuration:
+Example ``.cmmv.config.cjs`` Configuration:
 ```javascript
 module.exports = {
     headers: {